-Nuggets take Arizona big man Zeke Nnaji at No. 22 in draft
+AP Source: Nuggets finishing deal with Pelicans for Hampton

-DENVER (AP) — Arizona center Zeke Nnaji was taken by the Denver Nuggets with the No. 22 overall pick in the NBA draft Wednesday night, adding a mobile big man with a soft touch to a team that’s coming off a run to the Western Conference finals.
+Arizona center Zeke Nnaji was taken by the Nuggets with the No. 22 overall pick as they added a mobile big man with a soft touch to a team that’s coming off a run to the Western Conference finals.

 Nnaji was the Pac-12 freshman of the year after a season in which he averaged 16.1 points and 8.6 rebounds.
 His 14 double-doubles were the second-most by a Wildcat freshman in program history.